JoyceQiao7/HumToSong/README.md

 ### Workflow

 1. **Upload Audio**: Record yourself humming a melody and upload the file (WAV, MP3, OGG, FLAC)
+   - Supported: 5-30 second recordings
+   - Best results: Clear humming in a quiet environment
+2. **Analyze Melody**: Click "Analyze Melody" - takes ~1-3 seconds for typical recordings
+   - Voice isolation filter removes background noise
+   - PYIN algorithm detects pitch (10-20x faster than neural network methods)
+   - Automatic key detection and tempo estimation
-2. **Review Notes**: See your humming converted to musical notes on a piano roll with auto-detected key
+3. **Review Notes**: See your humming converted to musical notes on a piano roll
-3. **Generate Harmony**: Select a style (Pop, Jazz, Lo-Fi, etc.) to auto-generate chords and bass
+4. **Generate Harmony**: Select a style (Pop, Jazz, Lo-Fi, etc.) to auto-generate chords and bass
-4. **Choose Sounds**: Type descriptions like "bright synth lead" or "warm piano", or use quick presets
+5. **Choose Sounds**: Type descriptions like "bright synth lead" or "warm piano", or use quick presets
-5. **Export**: Download as WAV, MP3, or MIDI
+6. **Export**: Download as WAV or MIDI

 ---